7 E's of Approach

 Although walking, biking and rolling can be fun, convenient and sustainable, sometimes we need a little encouragement to get moving!

 Ready Step Roll supports school cohorts and students by fostering a culture of active and sustainable transportation in each school community.
-Depending on the level of support available, school administration, PACs and community members can host events to encourage active and sustainable transportation using a variety of resources.
+Depending on the level of support available, school administration, PACs and community members can host events to encourage active and sustainable transportation using various resources.

 Additional Ideas to encourage Active Travel: